microsoft/tilecode/manual.md

 ## Installed Games

-Both the UF2 file and the simulator come loaded with six games in the following slots:
+Both the UF2 file and the simulator come loaded with six sample games in the following slots:
 (1) Hello World, (4) Bejeweled, (5) Snake, (6) Boulder Dash, (7) Sokoban, and (8) Pac-Man.
+The first game is a very simple example.
+The other games are simplified versions of five popular games that together demonstrate all of the programming features of TileCode.

 ## Background Reading